socketteer/gitloom/README.md

 # GitLoom

 GitLoom is a command-line tool that generates text continuations using the Anthropic API (Claude models) and manages different versions of the text using Git.
-It automatically creates branches for new continuations, allowing you to explore multiple paths of text generation.
-You can rewind to earlier versions of the text using standard Git commands.
+It supports both standard text generation and chat modes, and automatically creates branches for new continuations, allowing you to explore multiple paths of text generation.

 ---